cutlerjay109-create/wagmi-v1-to-v2-codemod/CASE_STUDY.md

 ## Our Solution

-We built a codemod — a smart automated script — that reads your codebase and applies all these changes automatically, in seconds, with zero false positives.
+We built a codemod using jssg (JavaScript ast-grep) — a smart automated script — that reads your codebase and applies all these changes automatically, in seconds, with zero false positives.

 ### The 8 Transforms We Built